 NOTE: Systems with multiple lampheads can use more than one RF detector.
 The additional detectors can be connected to any other controller in the system.

-Unicable Connection: Refer to Lamphead Cable Connections on page 3-23 of this section.

-RF Detector Installation: Refer to RF Detector Installation on page 3-24 of this section.
+Unicable Connection: Refer to page 3-23.
+RF Detector Installation: Refer to page 3-24.

-Figure 3-3 System Connection Diagram - Standalone System
+Figure 3-3 System Connection Diagram - Stand Alone System

-Figure 3-4 System Diagram - Two Systems, One RF Detector, One Network (Shown with External Blower)
+Figure 3-4 System Diagram - Two Systems, One RF Detector, One Network